Northern Michigan Bikes To School Day

 In addition to inspiring and empowering more elementary and middle school students to actively transport themselves to class via bicycle than ever before, we will also crown The Most Bike-tastic Northern Michigan School with a little friendly competition.

-Traverse City’s Glenn Loomis won last year.
-Will the Mercury defend their title in 2018?
+Traverse City’s Willow Hill won last year.
+Will the Falcons defend their title in 2019?

 Plus we’ll have all sorts of crazy FUN!
 Prizes and high fives, too, of course.